Interactive online version:

 And rearrange the terms as follows:

-3. Make a linear interpolation that maps from the calculated vector of \(\chi\) values to the grid of \(Q\) values, with linear extrapolation on both ends.
+Make a cubic interpolation that maps from the calculated vector of \(\chi\) values to the grid of \(Q\) values, with linear extrapolation on both ends.

 Linear extrapolation is especially appropriate for this function because of its form.
 As \(Q \rightarrow \infty\), the exponential term goes to zero, so the log factor goes to 0, leaving only the first term of \(Q\).
 On the other side, as \(Q \rightarrow -\infty\), the log factor approaches \(-Q\), so the entire expression approaches \(\frac{\rho}{\nu} Q\).
 That is, the function is asymptotically linear on both ends, bending from a lower slope of \(\frac{\rho}{\nu}\) to an upper slope of one.